andreww/fox/DoX/FoX_sax.md

 --------

 ## Callbacks.

 All of the callbacks specified by SAX 2 are implemented.
-Documentation of the SAX 2 interfaces is available at [http://saxproject.org], but as the interfaces needed adjustment for Fortran, they are listed here.
+Documentation of the SAX 2 interfaces is available in the JavaDoc at [http://saxproject.org](http://sax_project.org), but as the interfaces needed adjustment for Fortran, they are listed here.

 For documentation on the meaning of the callbacks and of their arguments, please refer to the Java SAX documentation.

-* `characters_handler`
+* `characters_handler
       subroutine characters_handler(chunk)
         character(len=*), intent(in) :: chunk
-      end subroutine characters_handler
+      end subroutine characters_handler`

 Triggered when some character data is read from between tags.